A £50bn+ black hole

 For some years now, pension scheme sponsors have been living with uncertainty as proposed changes to the IFRIC14 accounting rules have been debated, amended, re-written and - in September last year – “paused”.
 These changes have the potential to force companies to recognise large additional liabilities on their corporate balance sheet.

 Our Accounting for Pensions Report released in May this year estimated that these changes could impact FTSE100 companies alone to the tune of £50bn.
 Without doubt, these changes should be a key Board level concern for a large number of pension scheme sponsors.

-The Accounting Standards Board had a meeting earlier this year to once again discuss IFRIC14 and once again there is no clear direction on where we may end up.
+The International Accounting Standards Board had a meeting earlier this year to once again discuss IFRIC14 and once again there is no clear direction on where we may end up.
 However, whilst it may appear there is no news on one front, the wider pensions landscape in the UK is changing quickly on another.
 Most notably, we have had the government’s recent White Paper and the Pensions Regulator’s Annual Funding Statement which point towards increasing demands on sponsors.
 As a result, pension scheme sponsors could be agreeing to (potentially large) deficit contributions or big changes to their funding strategies without knowing the full long term accounting and wider financial implications of doing so.

 So, what can companies do now?

 - Consider IFRIC14 as part of all future pension strategy and funding negotiations with trustees and ensure all affected parties understand the issues and potential impact of IFRIC14